 A fixed-price project is a stumbling block between clients and contractors.
 While clients always strive to secure themselves and not to overpay, contractors are stressed with fear of failing such projects.
 This article highlights advantages and disadvantages of the fixed-price projects on the example of quality assurance.

-As in any business, clients of quality assurance companies are always willing to get the lowest price for the best quality.
+As in any business, those who apply for QA consulting always want to get the lowest price for the best quality.
 However, fixed-price projects are not considered to be the best choice for the testing team.

 Imagine that you need to estimate the time you spend on breakfast.
 10-15 minutes?
 Good!
 And if you’d like to drink another cup of coffee?
 A couple of minutes more.
 And if you don’t have coffee?
 Five minutes less.
 The same thing happens when you try to estimate software testing.
 There is an average amount of time for each type of testing, but you never know whether something unusual could happen.
 As a rule, it always does.